Parvo in Dogs and PuppiesLast updated: December 16, 2021 by Marty Greer, Doctor of Veterinary Medicine, Revival's Director of Veterinary Services

 Parvovirus is an aggressive, highly contagious, often fatal disease that usually affects young or poorly vaccinated animals.
 In the majority of cases, the virus attacks the intestine (Parvovirus enteritis), but it can attack the heart muscle of very young puppies.
-The virus is shed in the stool and can live for 6-9 months outside the dog, even in harsh climates.
-Puppies 6 weeks to 6 months of age are particularly vulnerable.
+The virus is shed in the stool and can live for six to nine months outside the dog, even in harsh climates.
+Puppies six weeks to six months of age are particularly vulnerable.

 - Evaluate the Parvo vaccine and disinfection protocol you are using and decide if you are positioned to prevent all Parvo strains.